Money for most of us is an emotionally charged topic. That’s why

 see me and are considering a divorce, money can actually be, yes, even

-more than sex, what is driving the couple apart.
+more than infidelity, what is driving the couple apart.

 Money can represent many things.
 Money is love, happiness, security, control,

-freedom and lots more.
-When couples fight over money usually deeper issues
+freedom, and lots more.
+When couples fight over money, usually deeper

-For most of us, there’s just never enough money.
-We don’t realize
+For most of us, there’s just never enough money, especially these

 Before marriage couples discuss where they are going to live, children,

 careers, and what side of the bed to sleep on, but never money!!

 Money is still a taboo topic.
 Some people have anxiety, guilt and even